 Shere Hite listed a variety of positions that women reported using during masturbation.
 Only 5% of the women in her sample who masturbated, did so by lying on their front.
 This means that the rest (the vast majority) were not actually achieving orgasm.
 Kinsey noted the technique of lying face down and thrusting with the hips, which only related to a few of the women who said that they masturbated.
 Kinsey also commented that many women do not use fantasy.
 Clearly many women are not masturbating to orgasm.

 Women who masturbate to orgasm, understand the need for a source of eroticism.
 Although they don’t respond to pornography in the way that men do, they may be more understanding of men’s need for an arousal mechanism in the absence of a partner.
 Women who masturbate to orgasm do not talk about their fantasies because these are private and taboo.
 But also there are so many women who are disgusted by masturbation.
 Even without mentioning sex directly, there are signs that indicate a person’s attitude towards eroticism.
-Most women ignore any reference to sex, which is a clear sign that they will not be receptive to discussing orgasm.
+Most women ignore or are offended by sexual references, which is a sign that they are not receptive to discussing orgasm.

 Also because of its small size and the limited protrusion of the clitoris, many males do not understand that it may be as important a center for stimulation for females as the penis is for males.
 (Alfred Kinsey 1953)